CMake logo

 Project Structure

-I am not sure if there is a formal name for this type of project structure, but this is what I have seen used out in the wild most often for C and C++ projects.
+I am not sure if there is a formal name for this type of project structure, but this is what I have seen used out in the wild most often for C and C++ projects and what I prefer to use.

 Project Name